Michael Shellenberger: Writing and reception

-"The Death of Environmentalism: Global Warming in a Post-Environmental World"
+The Death of Environmentalism: Global Warming in a Post-Environmental World

 In 2004, Nordhaus and Shellenberger co-authored "The Death of Environmentalism: Global Warming Politics in a Post-Environmental World."
 The paper argued that environmentalism is incapable of dealing with climate change and should "die" so that a new politics can be born.
 The paper was criticized by members of the mainstream environmental movement.
-Carl Pope, the former executive director of the Sierra Club, called the essay "unclear, unfair and divisive," claiming it contained multiple factual errors and misinterpretations.
-However, Adam Werbach, another former Sierra Club president, praised the paper's arguments.
+Carl Pope, the former executive director of the Sierra Club, called the essay "unclear, unfair and divisive", stating it contained multiple factual errors and misinterpretations.
+Adam Werbach, another former Sierra Club president, praised the paper's arguments.
 John Passacantando, the former Greenpeace executive director, said in 2005 that Shellenberger and Nordhaus "laid out some fascinating data, but they put it in this over-the-top language and did it in this in-your-face way."
 Michel Gelobter, as well as other environmental experts and academics, wrote The Soul of Environmentalism: Rediscovering transformational politics in the 21st century as a response that criticized "Death" for demanding increased technological innovation instead of addressing the systemic concerns of people of color.

 Matthew Yglesias of The New York Times said that "Nordhaus and Shellenberger persuasively argue...environmentalists must stop congratulating themselves for their own willingness to confront inconvenient truths and must focus on building a politics of shared hope rather than relying on a politics of fear."
 Yglesias added that the "Death" paper "is more convincing in its case for a change in rhetoric."